 In FY 2003, the Labor Department's Occupational Safety and Health Administration conducted almost 40,000 inspections, and more than half focused on high-hazard industries.

 OSHA Launches Hazard Communication Initiative

 OSHA announced a new initiative to focus attention on hazard communication in the workplace, following an Agency review of current issues.
 The HCS, adopted 20 years ago, covers some 650,000 hazardous chemical products and more than 30 million American workers.

 "Appropriate and accurate hazard communication is essential to safe chemical management programs in the workplace," said Assistant Secretary Henshaw.
 "Employers need good information to design protective programs for their employees, and employees need the same information to protect themselves.
 This initiative will help improve that process."

 - Hazard Determination Guidance will help chemical manufacturers and importers identify the right information, assess it and translate it into a proper hazard determination.
-This is posted for public comment on the Hazard Communication page on OSHA's website.

 - Model Training Program provides guidance for developing and conducting an employee training program, including a number of slides that employers can adapt to their workplaces.
 This is also posted for comment.

 - Guidance for Preparation of MSDSs will be posted for comment after comment periods close for the first two documents.
 It will address accuracy and comprehensibility of Material Safety Data Sheets (MSDSs) and will suggest sources of information and types of information to include.
 Chemical manufacturers and importers must develop MSDSs on each product they identify as hazardous.